octavioespinosa/octavioespinosa.github.io/README.md

 # Octavio Espinosa

 ## About
-I am a biostatistician at Fast Track Diagnostics, Siemens Healthineers.
-My previous posts include research at Merck, the German Cancer Research Center, the Breakthrough Breast Cancer Research Centre, The Institute of Cancer Research and MRC Harwell.
+I am a biostatistician/bioinformatician.
+My previous posts include research and development at Fast Track Diagnostics, Siemens Healthineers, research at Merck, the German Cancer Research Center, the Breakthrough Breast Cancer Research Centre, The Institute of Cancer Research and MRC Harwell.

 This is my personal professional website.